MugenMicko/voron/V0/Dragon_Burner/README.md

 - 2022-04-13 Added mounts for the Rapido HF Hotend
 - 2022-04-13 Fixed clearance to socks on Rapido and Dragonfly
 - 2022-04-16 Fixed misalignment of filament tube hole for Dragonfly
-- 2022-04-16 New ducts to improve airfly to nozzle
+- 2022-04-16 New ducts improve airflow over nozzle
+- 2022-04-19 New ducts improve airflow direction
+- 2022-04-19 Added hole and wire groove for heatsink thermistor